XScale: PXA90x

-The PXA16x delivers strong performance at a mass market price point for cost sensitive consumer and embedded markets such as digital picture frames, E Readers, multifunction printer user interface (UI) displays, interactive VoIP phones, IP surveillance cameras, and home control gadgets.
+Under Marvell

 PXA930/935

 The PXA930 and PXA935 processor series were again built using the Sheeva microarchitecture developed by Marvell but upgraded to ARMv7 instruction set compatibility.
 This core is a so-called Tri-core architecture codenamed Tavor; Tri-core means it supports the ARMv5TE, ARMv6 and ARMv7 instruction sets.
 This new architecture was a significant leap from the old Xscale architecture.
 The PXA930 uses 65 nm technology while the PXA935 is built using the 45 nm process.

 The PXA930 is used in the BlackBerry Bold 9700.